saabman/BOMAU-Forecast/README.md

 based on the weather Module WB-Weather from the Wallberry Theme for Magic Mirror

-requires recording for differnt sites currently set to Goulburn NSW
+requires recodeing for differnt sites, currently set to Goulburn NSW